Lesson 1.4: Disambiguating Parses

 .

-Consider, then, the third iteration on the grammar of this definition
+Consider, then, the third iteration on the grammar of Boolean expressions and

 kmodule LESSON-04-A syntax Boolean ::= "true" | "false" | "(" Boolean ")" [bracket] > "!"
 Boolean [function] > Boolean "&&" Boolean [function] > Boolean "^" Boolean [function] > Boolean "||" Boolean [function] endmodule

-The first priority group consists of the atoms of the
+with a block of productions.
+The first priority group consists of the atoms

 , false